Tsūsai Sugawara: Social reform agenda

 The plan is credited with nearly eliminating the problem "in a very short time," and as chairman of the Committee on Drug Abuse Control, which operated out of the Prime Minister's office, Sugawara served as a consultant to the U.S. government's National Commission on Marihuana and Drug Abuse shortly thereafter.

+Sugawara was nominated for the 1976 Nobel Peace Prize by Masayuki Fujio, the longtime member of Japan's House of Representatives who later became the country's controversial Minister of Education.
+No prize was awarded that year; two of the 1976 nominees shared the 1977 award.